koenrane/KR-new-site/content/what-you-see-isn-t-always-what-you-want.md

 This doesn’t apply to e.g. Iterated Distillation and Amplification (updates based on policies), or Deep RL from Human Preferences (observation trajectories are graded).
 That is, you can get a wider space of optimal behaviors by updating policies on information other than a Markovian reward.

-It’s quite possible (and possibly even likely) that we use an approach for which this concern just doesn’t hold.
+It’s possible (and possibly even likely) that we use an approach for which this concern just doesn’t hold.
 However, this “what you see” concept feels important to understand, and serves as the billionth argument against specifying Markovian observation-based reward functions.

 > [!thanks]
 >Thanks to Rohin Shah and `TheMajor` for feedback.